-Table 2 presents the human evaluation results, with the first row showing strong inter-annotator agreements as measured by Fleiss' kappa coefficient Fleiss et al. (1971).
+Table 2 presents the human evaluation results, with the first row showing strong inter-annotator agreements as measured by Fleiss' kappa coefficient [11].
 Firstly, we see that, directly applying contrastive search with MLE or Unlikelihood model does not yield satisfactory results.
-This is due to the anisotropic nature of their representation space as discussed in section §4.2.
+This is due to the anisotropic nature of their representation space as discussed in Section §4.2.
 Secondly, the coherence score of Unlikelihood model is notably lower than MLE and SimCTG, suggesting it generates the most unlikely results which is also shown by its generation perplexity (gen-ppl) in Table 1.
 Furthermore, the results of SimCTG + contrastive search significantly outperforms nucleus sampling with different models in terms of coherence and fluency (Sign Test with p-value < 0.05).
 Lastly, SimCTG-large + contrastive search achieves the best performance across the board and even performs comparably with human-written text on the fluency metric (Sign Test with p-value > 0.4).
-This reveals the clear generality of our approach to large size models and future work could focus on extending it to models that contain over billions of parameters such as GPT-3 (Brown et al., 2020).